 - She might be poisoned by drinking antifreeze from a puddle, or ingesting snail bait or other toxins.

-- He might fight with or be attacked by other dogs, resulting in injury.
+- He might fight with or be attacked by an aggressive… dogs, resulting in injury.

 What do I do about an escape artist?